 - In A New Beginning, both Amir and Yuri's hearts are invisible unless you start dating them.
 It makes sense for Amir to have an invisible heart, since he's a special bachelor in Grand Bazaar, but why is Yuri's heart invisible?
 Because she's a very quiet, timid person—in other words, she doesn't wear her heart on her sleeve!

 - In the first two DS games, Thomas mentions a Mineral Town farmer.
 Now who could that be?
 It's your pseudo gender character.
 Claire or Jill for Pete, and Pete for the girls.

-In DS and Cute, "Karen" lacks her signature blond bangs.
+- In DS and Cute, "Karen" lacks her signature blonde bangs.
 Why exactly?
-Well, Karen with her blond bangs is a direct descendant of the blond Eve from SNES.
-In DS-Cute it's that Karen's descendant, so the blond has probably been knocked out of her genes or isn't main like with the other.
+Well, Karen with her blonde bangs is a direct descendant of the blonde Eve from SNES.
+In DS (Cute) it's that Karen's descendant, so the blond has probably been knocked out of her genes or isn't main like with the other.

 - Magical Melody brings back the bachelorettes from the SNES original and gives them romantic rivals for the first time.
 When you consider that the bachelorettes from Harvest Moon 64 are supposed to be descended from the HM girls, you can notice some family resemblances:

 - In Magical Melody, Ann pairs up with Blue, who looks an awful lot like Gray from HM64.
 Since Gray was HM64 Ann's brother, that means Blue is his grandfather!

 - Nina pairs up with Basil, who looks just like Popuri's father from HM64 (also named Basil).
 Since Popuri looks so much like Nina, she's probably her granddaughter, which would make MM Basil and 64 Basil father and son.